When do You Know It’s Time for a Parent to Move to Assisted Living?

 Seniors who remain active can take advantage of our Independent Living options – getting the security of knowing that licensed nursing staff are nearby 24/7, as well as secured entry and courtyard, plus having someone else cook and clean for them.

-Just because skilled medical care is nearby, residents of our Morristown Assisted Living Facility do not need it around-the-clock the way someone might if moved into a nursing home.
+Just because skilled medical care is nearby, residents of our Regency Retirement Village of Morristown do not need it around-the-clock the way someone might if moved into a nursing home.
 Assisted living gives residents a helping hand to bathe, dress, and medicate as needed.
-Chef-prepared meals, a library, and daily social activities and events make our facility feel more like a dorm and the experience of relocating more like freshman year.
+Chef-prepared meals, a library, and daily social activities and events make our community feel more like a dorm and the experience of relocating more like freshman year.

 Other things they love discovering: Pets are allowed, utilities are included (no more having to keep track of so many bills!), we have a beauty and barber shop on the premises, and they can get assistance scheduling appointments and getting rides for them or for errands.
 What’s NOT to love about all of that?
 It definitely beats staying alone in a big, empty house, feeling sad that your main companion is a television set, afraid that help will be hours away if there’s an accident.